-Who doesn’t love a great pumpkin spice soup?
+Who doesn’t love a bowl of warm creamy pumpkin soup?

-Warm up with this delicious, spicy pumpkin soup.
-This is everything that fall should be.
+Warm up with this delicious, spicy vegan pumpkin soup recipe This bowl of warm deliciousness is everything that fall should be.

-This pumpkin spice soup in now a family tradition
+This Pumpkin Curry Soup is now a family tradition

-For a few years in a row we planned family trips to Yosemite for Thanksgiving.
+For a few years in a row, we’ve planned family trips to Yosemite for Thanksgiving.
 We would find a huge house to rent and invite our extended family up for the weekend.
-Everyone would cook one of their favorite dishes, and then on Thanksgiving Day we would pack up our spread (including a few thermoses of this soup), haul it out to Yosemite Valley Floor and find an awesome spot to take in the magical beauty of Yosemite Valley and have our Thanksgiving meal.
-Talk about feeling grateful… being able to share great food with great people while surrounded by some of the most beautiful views in the world is what life is about.
+Everyone would cook one of their favorite dishes, and then on Thanksgiving morning we would pack up our spread (including a few thermoses of this soup), haul it out to the Yosemite Valley Floor and find an awesome spot to take in the magical beauty of Yosemite and have our Thanksgiving meal.

 Ahhh the sweet smell of simmering soup.